streamr-dev/mqtt-streamr/README.md

 `--streamr-url [url]`

-The Streamr websocket API URL, for example `wss://www.streamr.com/api/v1/ws`.
-If not defined, the default value in the Streamr client library is used.
+The Streamr websocket API URL.
+By default, uses the default value in the Streamr JS SDK (`wss://www.streamr.com/api/v1/ws`).

+`--streamr-rest-url [url]`

+The Streamr REST API URL.
+By default, uses the default value in the Streamr JS SDK (`https://www.streamr.com/api/v1`).

 `--public`